The Department of Computer Science offers M.S. and Ph.D. degrees.

 - TOEFL/IELTS (please see below)

 Applicants to the Master of Science program must have a Bachelor’s degree from an accredited academic institution in computer science, computer engineering, information systems, electrical engineering, or a closely related field.
 Candidates must have taken basic courses in programming, data structures, computer hardware, and mathematics, such as discrete mathematics, calculus, linear algebra, probability, and statistics.
 They must have a grade-point average of at least 3.0 in their undergraduate studies.
-All applicants must take GRE, and foreign applicants must take the TOEFL.
+Applicants can submit GRE scores if they would like to, and foreign applicants must take the TOEFL.

 Prospective applicants to the Master’s program without the requisite background in computer science and mathematics may enter the program only after taking preparatory courses in computer science and mathematics at another university or at Georgetown.
 Such applicants must take or have taken the following courses or their equivalents: an introductory programming course, such as COSC-072 in C++ or COSC-175 in Java, Data Structures (COSC-173), and Hardware Fundamentals (COSC-250).
 They must also take or have taken one course in mathematics beyond integral calculus, such as multivariate calculus (MATH-137) or linear algebra (MATH-150).
 Students must have a grade-point average of at least 3.0 for these classes, which will not count toward the Master’s degree.
 Only after completing this preparation may students enter the Master’s program in computer science.